scikit-hep/decaylanguage/docs/examples/decfile_parsing.rst

    decaylanguage-validate --additional-decay-model=MYMODEL my-decay-file.dec

 The validator reports stable diagnostic codes.
-Exact codes or code families can be disabled, which lets experiments choose their own pre-commit hence validation policy:
+Exact codes or code families can be disabled, which lets experiments choose their own validation policy:

 .. code-block:: bash